julelang/jule/README.md

 <h2 id="what-is-julec">What is JuleC?</h2>
 JuleC is the name of the reference compiler for the Jule programming language.
 It is the original compiler of the Jule programming language.
-The features that JuleC has represent the official and must-have features of the Jule programming language.
+The features that JuleC represents are the official and must-have features of the Jule programming language.
-This is sort of a standard for the Jule programming language and represents the minimum competency that unofficial compilers should have.
+This is a standard for the Jule programming language and represents the minimum competency that unofficial compilers should have.

 <h2 id="memory-safety">Memory Safety and Management</h2>
-Memory safety and memory management is a major challenge in C , C++ and similar programming languages.
+Memory safety and memory management are major challenges in C, C++, and similar programming languages.
 Jule has a reference-based memory management design to solve these issues.
 Jule guarantees memory safety and uses reference counting for memory management.
 An allocation is automatically released as soon as the reference count reaches zero.
-Please read the <a href="https://manual.jule.dev/memory/memory-management">memory management</a> part of manual for more information about reference-counting approach of Jule.
+Please read the <a href="https://manual.jule.dev/memory/memory-management">memory management</a> part of the manual for more information about the reference-counting approach of Jule.
 <br><br>
 Variables are immutable by default, and each variable is encouraged to be initialized at declaration.
 Safe Jule performs bounds checking and nil (aka null) checking.
-It is committed to have no undefined behavior.
+It is committed to having no undefined behavior.
 Unsafe behaviors are encouraged to be done deliberately with unsafe scopes.
-Please read the <a href="https://manual.jule.dev/unsafe-jule">Unsafe Jule</a> part of manual for more information about of Unsafe Jule.
+Please read the <a href="https://manual.jule.dev/unsafe-jule">Unsafe Jule</a> part of the manual for more information about Unsafe Jule.
 <br><br>

-> **Note** \
+> **Note**
+>
-> Jule also has different memory management approaches. \
+> Jule also has different memory management approaches.\
-> For example, the ``std::memory::c`` standard library provides C-like memory management.
+> For example, the `std::memory::c` standard library provides C-like memory management.

 <h2 id="cpp-interoperability">C++ Interoperability</h2>
 Jule is designed to be interoperable with C++.